gclembo/gclembo/README.md

-Hello, I am Carter Lembo
+Hello, I am Carter Lembo,
 This is my GitHub to show my projects